 While I’m certainly not arguing that such superstitions and power plays weren’t factors in human societies, it remains apparent that certain individuals still play that broader priest/shaman role in society today, though dressed up in different ways.

 It is not too much to say that certain rock stars and other types of public figures have played the role of “shaman” in modern times.
 Such figures embody the role of celebrant and mediator between our regular, ordered lives and the more chaotic (yet creative and transformative) realm of dreams, symbols, inspirations, and raw energy.

 Religion and art demonstrate that humans have a receptivity, a part of their being seemingly wired to reach for the transcendent, for something well beyond fight-or-flight survival.

-For a scientist who studies the brain, experiencing the loss of logic brought stunning insights.
+For a scientist who studies the brain, experiencing the temporary loss of the logical half of her brain brought stunning insights.

 The discussion in the video serves to demonstrate that both within and without, it is the symbiosis of apparent “opposites”–positive and negative charges, masculine and feminine, linear logic and web-like intuition–that creates life.

 A person solely focusing on either logic or intuition would be like a person attempting to walk only using one leg.
 Both are here for us in this life–use them!